Rachit2912/YOLOv9_Deepsort/README.md

 This repository contains a project combining **YOLOv9** for object detection and **DeepSORT** for object tracking.
 The system detects objects in real-time and assigns unique IDs to each detected object, ensuring accurate tracking across frames.

+## For easy and interactive use, I have made this all in one Google Colab Notebook : [Notebook Link](https://colab.research.google.com/drive/1lp3bGxLWAq26XZmoKZW6vvNaZyXrZIKf?usp=sharing) : Just follow & understand the procedure.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Installation](#installation)